A pointer is a variable that stores the memory address of another variable. This capability allows pointers to manipulate data in memory.

 }

-In this example, a class IntegerList is created that manages a list of integers dynamically, demonstrating the creation, use, and freeing of dynamic memory.
+In this example, a IntegerList class is created that manages a list of integers dynamically, demonstrating the creation, use, and release of dynamic memory.

-It does not mean that this is the best way to solve the problem.
+This does not mean it is the best way to solve the problem.
 It is an example to illustrate the use of pointers.